Keeping warm, dry and safe while commuting in the winter months takes a little more planning than just jumping on your bike in warmer weather.

 Winter Cycling Essentials

-The extremities however become more vulnerable to falling temperatures, and in particular to rain.
+The extremities become more vulnerable to falling temperatures, and in particular to rain.
 Wind chill has a greater effect as it gets colder, the difference in chilling a 10mph wind has at 40F is greater than the same wind at 50F for instance, in addition to the temperature drop.
-Cold rain rapidly soaks through clothes and makes you feel thoroughly miserable and far colder than you think is fair given the actual temperature.
+Cold rain or wet from snow rapidly soaks through clothes and makes you feel thoroughly miserable and far colder than you think is fair given the actual temperature.

 The first sign of distinctly cooler weather to the cyclist is that it's time to wear gloves.
 You can get away with surprisingly thin gloves (sometimes known as glove liners) if they are closely woven to guard against the wind, thin means you can still do most things you can do without them and easily stuff them in jacket pockets.
 Elasticated wrists allow you to pull a sleeve over them so there is no exposed skin to feel the cold.
 Waterproof gloves are usually made of stiffer material which makes them somewhat more bulky to slip into a pocket, they also allow less dexterity than thinner gloves.